sacms/File-Host/readme.txt

 header.php line no 2

-Modify "FileHost" to "Your Website Name"
+Modify "File Host" to "Your Website Name"

 Thanks for using my service